Disability discrimination at work solicitors

 Direct discrimination: When an employee is being treated unfavourably at work, because of their disability.

-- Indirect: when an employee is put at a disadvantage by workplace practices, because of their disability.
-For example, by insisting all employees must use the same computer screens and software, without making provision for those suffering from vision impairments.
+Indirect discrimination: When an employee is put at a disadvantage by workplace practices, because of their disability.
+For example, by insisting all employees must use the same computer screens and software, without making any provision for those who are visually impaired.

-- Unlawful harassment: this involves subjecting individuals to conduct which is unwanted and is related to one or more of the protected characteristics e.g. disability where the unwanted conduct has the purpose or effect of violating the victim’s dignity or creating an environment that is intimidating, hostile, degrading, humiliating or offensive to the victim.
+Unlawful harassment: When someone is subjected to unwanted conduct because of one or more protected characteristics, such as. disability.
+Unlawful harassment has the purpose or effect of violating the victim’s dignity or creating an environment that is intimidating, hostile, degrading, humiliating or offensive to the victim.

 Your employer has the right to request details of your disability at the recruitment stage, so that they can make adequate adjustments for your workspace, in the event you get the job.

 It is against the law in England and Wales to discriminate against an employee because of their disability.
 At the same time, it is not against the law to treat an employee favourably when making reasonable adjustments in relation to their disability.